0pow0/marl_dqn/README.md

+Aug 16th

+Summary for last week:

+- REWARD problem in test Environment
+- Add accumulated distance into state
+- History only record go to and picked cities
+- TEST on 1 env, record all training detail( state, reward, action, Q, $Q^*$)

+---

 Jul 29th

 Fixed the problem that when searching for visited cities in history for agent, only search for one certain timestep.